elastic/rally-eventdata-track/README.md

 This challenge examines the indexing throughput as a function of shard size as well as the resulting storage requirements for a set of different types of document IDs.
 For each document ID type, it indexes 200 million documents into a single-shard index, which should be about 40GB in size.
 Once all data has been indexed, index statistics are recorded before and after a forcemerge down to a single segment.

-This challenge can be more CPU intensive that other tracks, so make sure the Rally node is powerful enough not to become the bottleneck.
+This challenge can be more CPU intensive than other tracks, so make sure the Rally node is powerful enough not to become the bottleneck.

 The following document id types are benchmarked: